 This level also includes the rewards from the Featured Pattern Subscriber, and Inspiration Gatherer, as well.

-So, for those who already know me, thank you -so- much for your support and checking out my Patreon!
-And for those who don't know me yet, I'm Sarah Dawn, of Sarah Dawn's Designs, currently in Toronto, Ontario, Canada!
+So, for those who already know me, thank you -so- much for your support and visiting my Patreon!
+And for those who don't know me yet, I'm Sarah Dawn, of Sarah Dawn's Designs!
 I'm a knitwear designer, knitter, and knitting teacher.
-(Please note that I do do some crochet work as well, I do have several crochet patterns that are currently in progress!)
+I also do crochet design as well, and have released my first crochet pattern for free over on Ravelry!